programmer90000/linux-set-up-docs/set-up-individual-apps.md

 ## Visual Studio Code
 - Sign in using my programming Outlook account
 - Ensure all sync options are selected
+- Sign into `Qodo Gen` using my programming Outlook account
+- Sign into `Continue` using my programming Outlook account
+- Sign into `Cody` using my programming Outlook account

 ## Konsole